melange-re/melange-re.github.io/README.md

 python3 -m pip install -r ./pip-requirements.txt
 ```

-Then run `mkdocs serve .` from the folder where the repository lives.
+Then run `mkdocs serve` from the folder where the repository lives.

 ### (Optional) Tooling for docs generation